Updated July 21, 2023

 April 1979

-New music releases: Greatest Hits - Waylon Jennings; Million Mile Reflections - The Charlie Daniels Band; Bad Girls - Donna Summer; "We Are Family" - Sister Sledge
+New music releases: Greatest Hits - Waylon Jennings; Million Mile Reflections - The Charlie Daniels Band; Bad Girls - Donna Summer; "Hot Stuff" - Donna Summer

 On the 7th, John holds the first recording session for a new solo album that will emerge over two years later as Too Late The Hero.